Teach English language learners in your school district or around the world.

 Madonna University's state-approved required coursework for NS (ESL) Endorsement consists of 28 credits that are part of the MATESOL program.
 In addition to completing an approved coursework, the Michigan Department of Education requires that candidates for an ESL Endorsement pass MTTC # 86 and hold a valid teaching certificate.

-In the program, he teaches courses in linguistics and second langauge acquisition.
-He also serves as the student advisor.
+In the TESOL program, she teaches courses in linguistics, methods, and second language acquisition.
+She also serves as the student advisor.

 M.A., Madonna University